 HOW DIETARY GUIDELINES NEED TO CHANGE

-- Nutritional advice given by nearly all doctors, nurses, dieticians, and nutritionists working directly with the public, since medical societies directly cite the Guidelines for their nutritional guidance.
-This is true even of the American Diabetes Association, which recommends a diet high in carbohydrates for diabetics.
+- Nutritional advice given by the vast majority of doctors, nurses, dieticians, and nutritionists working directly with the public, since guidelines issued by their professional societies are all pegged to the DGAs.
+This is true even of the American Diabetes Association, which recommends a diet high in carbohydrates (including refined sugar) for diabetics;

-- The entire U.S. food supply (i.e., in response to the Guidelines, most cattle have been bred to be leaner; processed foods are low in saturated fats; and most milk is now reduced in fat, etc.)
+- Non-packaged foods, given that, in response to the guidelines, most cattle today have been bred to be lean, most milk is now reduced in fat, etc.

 The need for change is great….

 - →Undertake a communications campaign to let Americans know that the low-fat diet is no longer officially recommended.

 Since 2015, the DGAs have quietly dropped previous limits on total fat, acknowledging that a low-fat diet is “associated with dyslipidemia”—meaning heart disease.
 Yet the government has yet to announce this important change to the public.